hadley/adv-r/Functional-programming.md

 df$f[df$g == -99] <- NA
 ```

-But the problem with using copy-and-paste is that it's easy to make mistakes that are hard to spot (there are two in the block above).

-The key problem with that code is that there is much duplication of an idea: that missing values are represented as -99.
-Duplication is bad because it allows for inconsistencies (i.e. bugs).
-It also makes the code harder to change - if the the representation of missing value changes from -99 to 9999, then we need to make the change in many places.
+One problem with using copy-and-paste is that it's easy to make mistakes (can you spot the two in the block above).
+The root cause is that one idea, that missing values are represent as -99, is duplicated many times.
+Duplication is bad because it allows for inconsistencies (i.e. bugs), and it mades the code harder to change: if the the representation of missing value changes from -99 to 9999, then we need to make the change in many places, not just one.

 The pragmatic programmers, Dave Thomas and Andy Hunt, popularised the "do not repeat yourself", or DRY, principle.
 This principle states that "every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
-Adhering to this principle avoids bugs due to inconsistencies, and makes software easy to adapt to changes in requirements.
+Adhering to this principle prevents bugs due to inconsistencies, and makes software that is easier to adapt to changing requirements.
 The ideas of functional programming are important because they give us new tools to reduce duplication.

-Firstly, we could create a function that fixes missing values in a single vector:
+We can start simply by creating a function that fixes missing values in a single vector:

 ```R
 fix_missing <- function(x) {